ColinNg/animate-sass/README.md

 # animate-sass

-Note: this is a fork of https://github.com/tgdev/animate-sass They updated it to fix the Dart Sass / for division errors such as:
+Note: this is a fork of https://github.com/tgdev/animate-sass Tom Gillard (tgdev) updated the repo on 2022-02-09 to fix the Dart Sass warnings of `Using / for division outside of calc()` such as:
 ```
 Warning: Module Warning (from ./node_modules/sass-loader/dist/cjs.js):
 Deprecation Warning on line 12, column 40 of file:///C:/Code/.../node_modules/animate-sass/animations/lightspeed/_lightSpeedIn.scss:12:40: